-Often overlooked by visitors to Miami, the city’s neighbor to the south, Fort Lauderdale is the headquarters for mega-yachts and home to a number of professional athletes and millionaires.
+Often overlooked by visitors to Miami, the city’s neighbor to the south, Fort Lauderdale, is the headquarters for mega-yachts and home to a number of professional athletes and millionaires.
 Port Everglades serves as the area’s cruise port.
 The city is named for the forts built during the Second Seminole War.

-Today it has a thriving tourism economy and is the gateway to the Everglades Wildlife Management Area.
+Today, it has a thriving tourism economy and is the gateway to the Everglades Wildlife Management Area.
 The climate remains fairly steady year-round, so it’s a great place to escape the cold elsewhere.
+The International Boat Show and the Las Olas Art Festival are among the yearly events that bring in visitors.

 This post contains affiliate links.